Will4242/kia-garage-app/README.md

 ## Project Purpose

 - The purpose of this project was to mainly learn the GitHub work flow.
 From creating iueses and a branch then committing that branch and doing a pull request linking the issue to merge the local branch into the master and deleting the local.
 The app its self allowed you to preform CRUD along with a variety of listOf and numberOf methods.
 JUnit testing was done for everything and validation was done for certain fields being entered by the user.
+Generated a Dokka website from KDoc comments, Jacoco code coverage website report, linting code using ktlint and producing a "fat" jar with dependencies.

 ## Project Authors / Contributors